pedrozanlorensi/terraform_dbx/vnet-injection/README.md

 #### Unity Catalog

 - Create a new Storage Account with a new container.
-- Create a metasote for the region.
+- Create a metastore for the region.
 - Assign the Metasote to the workspace.